 Thanks for stopping by my site.

 My name is Josh.
 I am a husband to Melinda; dad to Hudson, Hayden and Hanalei, and I am the pastor of a new church in Baltimore, MD.

 I have a background in helping organizations communicate their message through beautiful web sites, engaging social media accounts, and multi-media.
 Whether that organization is a business, college, or church, I have helped them expand their reach and get their audience talking.
 Learn more here!

 Up until November 2016 I was the Director of Communications at Calvary Chapel of Costa Mesa and hosting a daily radio program.
 My responsibilities included leading strategic development for CalvaryChapel.com and the associated social media platforms.
 I also taught extensively in college classrooms.

-I also serve as the interim president for Community Christian College in Redlands, CA. This is my third executive role for a college institution in the past ten years.
+I also served as the interim president for Community Christian College in Redlands, CA. That was my third executive role for a college institution in the past ten years.
 I love serving these schools because of the significant roles that they play in the life of young adults.

 The Latest From Josh's Blog